weiliangc3/stubbah/README.md

 - Counts/captures requests, and what stubs they match etc ✅
 - UI to look at count/captured requests ❌
 - Counter for amount of times a stub is triggered on the display pact page ✅
+- Reset counter for amount of times a stub is triggered on the display pact page ❌

 ### Generic stubs